Awards and Prizes, Achievements and Acclamations

 I always looked forward to receiving a Black Belt in Brazilian Jiu Jitsu, because of the quality of the technical expertise Master Sylvio Behring demands, and the amount of technique required to be a great practitioner, and I look forward to continuing my competitive career in the many facets of my Karate, Muay Thai, Mixed Martial Arts, and Jiu Jitsu training.

-It is my goal to open a Martial Arts and Fitness Training center soon that offers the full weights, cardio equipment and amenities of a modern day Gym/spa, a retail store supporting fitness, nutrition and all martial arts supplies and of course a full Martial arts school with Octagon, boxing ring and a playground of training equipment and space.
+It is my goal to open a Martial Arts and Fitness Training center soon that offers the full weights, cardio equipment and amenities of a modern-day Gym/spa, a retail store supporting fitness, nutrition and all martial arts supplies and of course a full Martial arts school with a boxing ring and a playground of training equipment and space.
 With facilities like this I will be able to expose more of the public to the positive benefits marital arts have to offer.

 I want to continue giving opportunities for people to compete in martial arts as a sport by hosting seminars, tournaments, and eventually fight cards as well as supporting those who are trying to make martial arts part of the Olympics or a more world governed body.
 I also want to provide an atmosphere for those who may not pursue the competitive side of Martial arts but find a place in their life for its many other qualities and virtues.